developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Firmware Over The Air Configuration - Mode Manual Action Enterprise Reset SUW Bypass

-This Managed Configuration allows an Administrator using an EMM to specify whether the Setup Wizard (SUW) will be bypassed on GMS devices when performing an Enterprise Reset, and should be specified if and only if the Action value ***Enterprise Reset*** is chosen for the Managed Configuration **Firmware Over The Air Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify whether the Setup Wizard (SUW) is bypassed on GMS devices when performing an Enterprise Reset, and should be specified if and only if the Action value ***Enterprise Reset*** is chosen for the Managed Configuration **Firmware Over The Air Configuration - Action**.

 ### Firmware Over The Air Configuration - Mode Manual Action OS Upgrade Suppress Reboot